Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

 \subsection{Step 2: Crowdsourcing}

-This section explains how the requester uses crowd workers to crowdsource untranslatability (lexical gaps) and equivalent words between the SL and the TL.
-Crowd workers, recruited via a chosen crowdsourcing platform, utilize the datasets created earlier.

-Given that lexical diversity can occur in both the SL and the TL, the crowdsourcing process is conducted twice, once in each direction.
-In the first experiment, SL lexical entries—comprising word tuples and their glosses—are mapped to the TL.
-Here, crowd workers identify equivalent terms and lexical gaps in the TL.
-For example, \hyperref[fig200:two_figures]{\Cref{fig200:two_figures}}~(a) illustrates an experiment conducted from SL English language to the TL Arabic language, as described in our English-Arabic experiments in Section 6.
-The second experiment reverses this direction, considering the TL from the first experiment as the SL, and vice versa.
-In this phase, previously identified equivalents (overlapping terms) are excluded, and the focus shifts to mapping the remaining TL entries to the SL. \hyperref[fig200:two_figures]{\Cref{fig200:two_figures}}~(b) provides an example of this second experiment, conducted from Arabic SL to English TL.
+This section describes how the requester engages crowd workers to identify lexical gaps and equivalent terms between the SL and the TL.
+Crowd workers, recruited via a selected crowdsourcing platform, utilize the datasets created in the previous step.
+Since lexical diversity can arise in both the SL and the TL, the crowdsourcing process is conducted twice—once in each direction.
+In the first experiment, SL lexical entries—comprising word–gloss tuples—are mapped to the TL.
+In this phase, crowd workers identify equivalent terms as well as lexical gaps in the TL.
+The second experiment reverses the direction: the TL from the first experiment is treated as the new SL, and the original SL becomes the TL.
+Previously identified equivalents (i.e., overlapping terms) are excluded, and the focus shifts to mapping the remaining TL entries to the SL.
+Task crowdsourcing is organized into three phases, as described below:

-Task crowdsourcing involves three steps: 1)~crowd selection, 2)~contribution collection, and 3)~contribution quality control.
-These steps are described as follows:
+\begin{enumerate} \item \textit{Crowd selection}: The requester selects proficient crowd workers to participate in the task. \item \textit{Contribution collection}: Selected crowd workers complete micro-tasks on a crowdsourcing platform to provide equivalent terms and identify lexical gaps by comparing SL entries with TL entries, and vice versa. \item \textit{Contribution quality control}: The requester applies real-time quality control mechanisms to ensure the reliability and consistency of the collected data. \end{enumerate}

-\subsubsection{Crowd Selection.}
+\subsubsection{Crowd Selection}